AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

 ### View saved annotations {#viewing-saved-annotations}

+Only one annotation can be viewed at a time.

+>[!NOTE]
+>
+>If you are selecting multiple annotations, the latest annotation will be visible on the user interface.
+>
+>Multi-select is supported only for printing the annotated asset as PDF.

-1. To view saved annotations for an asset, navigate to the location of the asset and open the asset page for the asset.
+**To view saved annotations for an asset:**

+1. Navigate to the location of the asset and open the asset page.

 1. In the Experience Manager interface, choose **[!UICONTROL Timeline]**.
 1. From the **[!UICONTROL Show All]** list in the timeline, select **[!UICONTROL Comments]** to filter the results based on annotations.